 The City joined the South Dakota Municipal League Worker's Compensation Fund, a public entity risk pool currently operating as a common risk management and insurance program for South Dakota local government entities.
-The objective of the Fund is to formulate, develop and administer, on behalf organizations, a program of οf member compensation coverage, to obtain lowers costs for that coverage, and to develop a comprehensive loss control The City's responsibility is to initiate program. maintain a safety program to give its employees safe and sanitary working conditions and to promptly report to and cooperate with the Fund to resolve any worker's compensation The City pays an annual premium, to provide worker's claims. for its employees, compensation coverage retrospectively rated policy and the premiums are accrued based on the ultimate cost of the experience to date of the The City pays an annual premium to the pool to Fund members. provide worker's compensation coverage for its employees.
+The objective of the Fund is to formulate, develop and administer, on behalf the member organizations, a program of compensation coverage, to obtain lowers costs for that coverage, and to develop a comprehensive loss control program.
+The City's responsibility is to initiate and maintain a safety program to give its employees safe and sanitary working conditions and to promptly report to and cooperate with the Fund to resolve any worker's compensation claims.
+The City pays an annual premium, to provide worker's compensation coverage for its employees, under retrospectively rated policy and the premiums are accrued based on the ultimate cost of the experience to date of the Fund members.
+The City pays an annual premium to the pool to provide worker's compensation coverage for its employees.
 Coverage limits are set by state statute.
 The pool pays the first \$650,000 of any claim per individual.
 The pool has reinsurance which covers up to \$2,000,000 per individual per incident.